-Many mums tend to give in to post-dinner cravings by eating chocolate, chips or ice-cream.
-Yes, I’ve done it too – however these snacks often make you even hungrier.
+Many mums tend to give in to post-dinner cravings by eating chocolate, chips or ice cream.
+Yes, I’ve done it too – however, these snacks often make you even hungrier.
 Now of course there’s nothing wrong with indulging here and there.
 You deserve a treat more than anyone right now!
 Just as long as it is still a treat and not a staple or a daily survival technique.

-To help break this habit and truly satisfy the late night munchies I recommend after dinner healthy snacks.
+To help break this habit and truly satisfy the late-night munchies I recommend after-dinner healthy snacks.
 My go-to options are:

-- Edamame – also in the freezer section of the supermarket, this is a satisfying, protein and fibre-rich snack that is best enjoyed salted and spiced (go the chili flakes!).
+- Edamame – also in the freezer section of the supermarket, this is a satisfying, protein and fibre-rich snack that is best enjoyed salted and spiced (go the chilli flakes!).
 This is a great snack when you’re craving chips.
 Don’t eat daily though – it’s not good to overload on soy.

 - Olives – no cooking required here.
 Just grab a handful of olives and enjoy.
 Olives help to stimulate digestion and detox pathways – giving you a healthy and gentle cleanse.
 They are also rich in healthy fats for glowing skin (something we all need help with when sleep is lacking) and fibre to give those bowels a kick.
-Finally olives are a natural source of good bacteria – helping your immune system to thrive and yes you’ll pass that benefit on to your little bub too.
+Finally, olives are a natural source of good bacteria – helping your immune system to thrive and yes you’ll pass that benefit on to your little bub too.

 - Yoghurt and berries – another super simple snack that requires little effort.
 I really enjoy the Chobani Fit pots or YoPro – both offer a high protein boost and taste great.
 Top with fresh berries and a tablespoon of chia seeds for a powerhouse of a snack that can help to take away a sweet craving without the need for willpower.

 - Chopped veggies and dip – Woolworths and Coles sell pre-chopped carrot sticks, celery and baby cucumbers which can be dipped into hummus or nut butter for an excellent evening snack.
-Chobani also make excellent, high-protein, low calorie dips with a yoghurt base that makes an excellent quick and easy snack.
+Chobani also makes excellent, high-protein, low calorie dips with a yoghurt base that makes an excellent quick and easy snack.
 They’re tasty too!

 - A handful of raw almonds/walnuts pus 1 banana: Both help with milk supply and contain valuable nutrients which support energy production and help to reduce stress.

 I hope that this article helps you to feel more on track while also relieving some pressure.
 I hope you feel more energised and less stressed.
-And if you have a bub who absolutely loves cuddles and never wants to leave your side (like mine) then I hope this helps you to have more relaxed cuddle time without the stress of hunger or fatigue.
+And if you have a bub who absolutely loves cuddles and never wants to leave your side (like mine) then I hope this helps you to have a more relaxed cuddle time without the stress of hunger or fatigue.